tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-source-material-context.md

 This approach tends to work well.

-## Saving context-right sessions for later
+## Save context-loaded sessions for later

 After you create a chat session with hundreds of thousands of tokens of context loaded into the session, save the chat session.
 Usually there's a "share chat" link in AI interfaces.
 If you bookmark the shared link, you can often step back into that session at any time, and you won't need to reload all the source material again.
 It will be like stepping into a custom AI that's been augmented with all your specialized information.

 Different chat interfaces have different ways of saving and sharing the interaction.
 In fact, instead of simply loading the {Source material} into the chat session, the AI might allow you to load it into a permanent preamble for the chat, similar to the custom GPT approach.
 This simply passes in the context up front (but behind the scenes) before the chat session.
 I haven't tested whether the LLM's responses are better with this approach rather than just pasting the source material directly into the beginning of the session.

-## Order of material: basic to advanced
+## Order content from basic to advanced

 Is there a preferred order for the source material?
 In general, consider putting basic information first and more advanced information later.
 For example, start with high-level product overviews (one-pagers), kickoff slide information, etc., then maybe reference content, and then the rest of the content.
 Although I'm not sure, I think order can impact the intelligibility of content by the LLM.